idanlupinsky/aws-demo/README.md

 # aws-demo
-A demo project for running a Java service on AWS.
+This project demonstrates how to deploy and run a Java service using Amazon Web Services (AWS).

 # Requirements
 * The deployment playbooks require credentials to be set up via environment variables.
 For example: